British diplomats to attend Chinese murder trial

 Heywood was found dead in a hotel room last November in the southwestern Chinese city of Chongqing, where Bo was the former Communist Party leader.

-Chinese authorities at first blamed the death on excessive alcohol consumption but later accused Bo’s wife Gu Kailua and an aide of poisoning Heywood.
+Chinese authorities at first blamed the death on excessive alcohol consumption but later accused Bo’s wife Gu Kailai and an aide of poisoning Heywood.

 Bo has been suspended from top party bodies and his wife theoretically faces execution if she is convicted of murder at the trial this month.